dlk3/particle/powerMonitor/README.md

 powerMonitor Application
 ==

-**Purpose:** Use a Particle Boron device to monitor the AC power at a remote location.
+**Purpose:** Use a [Particle Boron](https://store.particle.io/products/boron-lte) device to monitor the AC power at a remote location.
+Send e-mail notifications on power outages.
+Sending e-mail messages to a [carrier's SMS gateway](https://smsemailgateway.com) allows this application to send text messages as well.

 Use the Particle [web IDE](https://build.particle.io/build) or install the [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/) on a workstation